sabahuddin/Dzematapp/replit.md

   - Section archive functionality: Admins can archive or delete sections.
 Archived sections are hidden from non-admin users.
   - Access request confirmation: Two-step process requiring user confirmation before sending join requests.
 - **Task Archive System**:
-  - Completed tasks automatically become read-only and cannot be edited by anyone (including moderators).
+  - Completed tasks automatically become read-only and cannot be edited or deleted by anyone (including moderators).
-  - Tasks with status "završeno" or "arhiva" are locked at the backend level (403 error on edit attempts).
+  - Tasks with status "završeno" or "arhiva" are locked at the backend level (403 error on edit/delete attempts).
   - Each section has separate "Aktivni" and "Arhiva" tabs for managing active and archived tasks.
   - Admin-only "Arhiva svih zadataka" tab shows all archived tasks across all sections with filtering by section, user, and date period.
   - Completed tasks display completion timestamp (completedAt field).
-- **Moderator Proposal System**: Moderators can submit detailed proposals for work group activities.
+- **Moderator Proposal System**: Moderators can submit simplified proposals for work group activities.
+Only "Šta" (What) field is required; "Gdje" (Where), "Kada" (When), "Kako" (How), "Zašto" (Why), and "Budžet" (Budget) are optional.
+"Ko izvodi" (Who) field removed.
 Admins can review, approve, or reject. Član IO can view proposals (read-only).
 - **Expense Tracking with Receipt Uploads**: Members can upload receipts (images/PDFs) for completed tasks that have estimated costs.
-- **Dashboard Analytics**: Overview and activity tracking with customizable quick access shortcuts.
+- **Dashboard Analytics**: Overview and activity tracking.
 - **Guest Access**: Public interface for viewing announcements, events, prayer times, and submitting membership applications (Pristupnica, Akika, Marriage).
+Akika applications require email for notifications.
 - **Notification System**: Displays unread content counts for various modules.
+Automatic message notifications sent to IO members and admins when Akika applications are approved.
 - **Section Visibility**: Public/private settings for work groups with access control.
 Private sections require access requests with admin approval.
 - **Access Request System**: Users can request membership to private sections with two-step confirmation ("Jeste li sigurni da želite biti član ove sekcije?" - DA/OTKAŽI).
 - **Imam Q&A**: System for submitting and archiving questions for the Imam.